What are the most important things to know about Kaletra?

 - Sensation of abnormal heartbeats

 Kaletra oral solution contains alcohol and propylene glycol.
-The added substances may cause side effects in babies taking Kaletra oral solution.
+The added substances may cause side effects in babies who take Kaletra oral solution.
 Contact your health care provider right away if your baby appears too sleepy or his or her breathing changes.

 Taking Kaletra with certain medicines may result in serious, life-threatening side effects.